A Lite Distributed Semantic Communication System for Internet of Things: Numerical Results

-Fig. \ref{Rician} and Fig. \ref{rayleigh} illustrate the relationship between BLEU score and SNR with the 4-bits constellation over the Rician and the Rayleigh fading channels, respectively, where the L-DeepSC is trained with perfect CSI, rough CSI by \eqref{eq16}, refined CSI by \eqref{eq17} and without CSI, respectively.
-The traditional approaches are Huffman coding with (5,7) RS and 5-bit coding with (7,9) RS, both with 64-QAM.
+Fig. \ref{Rician} and Fig. \ref{rayleigh} illustrate the relationship between BLEU score and SNR with the 4-bits constellation over the Rician and the Rayleigh fading channels, respectively, where DeepSC is trained with perfect CSI and the L-DeepSC is trained with perfect CSI, rough CSI by \eqref{eq16}, refined CSI by \eqref{eq17} and without CSI, respectively.
+The traditional approaches are Huffman coding with (5,7) RS and with turbo coding (rate 1/2), both with 64-QAM.
 We observe that all DL-enabled approaches are more competitive under the fading channels.
+RS coding is better than turbo coding in terms of BLEU score.
+This is because RS coding is linear block coding with long block-length, which can correct long bit sequences, however, turbo coding is convolution coding with short block-length, where the coded bits only are related with previous $m$ bits, i.e., $m=3$, so that the adjacent words result in higher error rate.
+The performance of L-DeepSC is very close to that of DeepSC in terms of BLEU score, but requires much less bandwidth for communications.
 The system trained without CSI performs worse than those trained with CSI, especially under the Rayleigh fading channels, which also confirms the analysis of \eqref{eq11} and \eqref{eq12}.
-Without CSI, the performance difference between the Rayleigh channels and the Rician channels is caused by the light-of-sight (LOS), which can help the systems recognize the semantic information during training.
+Without CSI, the performance difference between the Rayleigh channels and the Rician channels is caused by the line-of-sight (LOS), which can help the systems recognize the semantic information during training.
 Besides, with the aid of CSI, the effects of the fading channels are mitigated significantly, as we have analyzed before.
-When SNR is low, the system with perfect CSI or refined CSI outperform that with rough CSI.
-As SNR increases, all these systems, L-DeepSC with perfect CSI, refined CSI and rough CSI, converge to similar performance gradually.
+When SNR is low, the system with perfect CSI or refined CSI outperforms that with rough CSI.
+As SNR increases, all these systems, L-DeepSC with perfect CSI, refined CSI, and rough CSI, converge to similar performance gradually.